RY979/Athenaz.github.io/index.md

 Hello and welcome!

-I’m Athena Zhang, a recent graduate from Northeastern University with high honors.
+I'm Athena Zhang, a recent graduate from Northeastern University with high honors.
 I majored in Mathematics and Business Administration, with a concentration in Marketing Analytics.

 I’m someone who thinks deeply and always chooses to take a step forward.
 I’ve completed two co-ops—one at TJX focusing on store operations and analytics, and another at Sephora focused on merchandising.
 I also interned twice with Taco Bell Brand Marketing.
 You can learn more about my background on the [About](./about) page.